mefelsen/mefelsen.github.io/pace_clock.md

 ﻿## LED Pace Clock
 This project was originally a personal project, but after some complications I decided to pause the project.
-I then suggested it as an idea for PickHacks, a hackathon as Missouri S&t where me and some teammates ultimately built it into a working prototype.
+I then suggested it as an idea for PickHacks, a hackathon as Missouri S&T where me and some teammates ultimately built it into a working prototype.

 I wanted to combine my passions; sports and technology.
 This was a great way to put the two together.